Top Toys of 1971: Weebles, Barbie, Hot Wheels and Wobbling Toy-Box Energy

 It also fits 1971 aesthetically.
 The early 70s were already full of color, decorative visual language, and a kind of warm low-light atmosphere that Lite-Brite accidentally mirrors almost perfectly.
 It is one of those toys that feels of its era even when the mechanism is incredibly simple.

 And yes, the peg spillage is part of the experience.
 Great toy memories are often half joy and half mild household nuisance.
+For more of that glowing, messy, activity-table chaos, jump into Craft Kits Made a Mess.

 Fun Fact / Why It Still Matters Lite-Brite lasted because it made kids feel like they were creating illuminated art, not just filling holes with colored pegs.